An olive ridley sea turtle scoots up the beach to lay her eggs.

 Sea turtle hatchlings weigh just 1 ounce!

-Sea turtles are some of the most endangered animals on the planet.
+Sea turtles are some of the most animals on the planet.
 Out of the seven sea turtle species, six are at risk of becoming extinct.

 From the moment sea turtles are born, they face many threats.
 Tiny hatchlings must crawl across vast beaches to reach the water.
 Birds, dogs, and other predators snatch many of them before they get there.
 In the ocean, turtles can get caught in fishing nets and drown.
 Many others die from eating plastic trash they mistake for food.